 Spanish Passport Requirements

 Applying for a Spanish passport requires following steps and fulfilling specific requirements.
-Before starting the application process, ensure you meet the Spanish passport requirements.
+Before starting the application process, ensure you meet the passport requirements.
 To be eligible for a passport, you must be a Spanish citizen by birth, naturalization, or other means.

-Required documents
+Required documents for the Spanish passport

-To apply for a Spanish passport, you will need to provide several documents, including:
+e2 visa document checklistTo apply for the passport, you will need to provide several documents, including:

 • A valid Spanish ID card (DNI) or, if you don’t have one, your Spanish nationality certificate